- What should I avoid in Prague?

 - Is Prague expensive?

-- What is the best currency to take to Prague?
+- What is the best month to go to Prague?

-- How much money do I need per day in Prague?
+- How much money do you need a day in Budapest?

 What should I avoid in Prague?